5ubie/sway-configs/README.md

 	- A minimal, sleek dark scheme with subtle gradient highlights and transparency throughout
 		- Adds smooth transitions to conditional color accents
 	- Requires `swaylock-effects` for screen blur and clock
-		- Same config as `v2` but with darker blur tint
 		- To use with `swaylock`, remove lines `1`-`14`
 ## Usage
 Themes can be managed with the `config-update.sh` bash script or manually copied into default config folders.